Overview of the liver

 - Posteroinferior: Esophagus, right kidney and adrenal gland, right colic flexure, lesser omentum, duodenum, gallbladder, stomach

-The intraabdominal position of the liver is secured with the following ligaments: coronary, left and right triangular, falciform, round ligaments, ligamentum venosum and lesser omentum.
+The position of the liver is secured with the following ligaments: coronary, left and right triangular, falciform, round ligaments, ligamentum venosum and lesser omentum.

-The following video will teach you some key facts about anatomy of the liver, with special emphasis on its relations to the nearby structures.
+The following video will teach you some key facts about the anatomy of the liver, with special emphasis on its relations to the nearby structures.

 Take a quiz